brandonapt/lobot/README.md

 # lobot - a discord-bot styled command bot for minecraft

 lobot is a discord-bot styled command handler for minecraft.

-how to run:
+Join our discord!
+We'd love to have you! https://discord.gg/beC2cddaFq how to run:

 required: